-If you don’t feel your treatment plan is working effectively, contact your doctor.
+Contact your doctor if you don't feel your treatment plan is working effectively.

 Reduce emotional stress.
 Take time to relax and take time away from stressful situations.
 Learn relaxation skills, such as deep breathing and progressive muscle relaxation.

 Reduce physical stress.
-Proper rest and sleep will allow you to deeply relax so you can face the stressors of the new day.
-When sitting for prolonged periods, get up and stretch periodically.
+Proper rest and sleep will allow you to deeply relax so you can face the stress of the new day.
+When sitting for long periods, get up and stretch on a regular basis.
 Relax your jaw, neck, and shoulders.

 Exercise regularly.
 Get at least 20 minutes of exercise three times a week.
-Exercise reduces stress and can reduce the frequency and severity of your headaches.
-It also increases the levels of beta-endorphines, your body’s natural stress reliever.
+Exercise reduces stress and can also decrease the number of headaches you have, and how severe the headaches might be.
+It also increases the levels of beta-endorphins, your body's natural stress reliever.
 If you already have a headache, exercise can help relieve the pain.